modernagile/modernagile.github.io/README.md

 # ModernAgile.org Website

 ## Static Website
-Launch your favorite web server pointed at this directory, and you have a local copy.
+Launch your favorite web server, pointed at this directory, and you have a local copy.

 Tim has been using python's httpwatcher, which reloads the web page whenever a file is modified in the file system under the root directory.
 It makes for a short test cycle.